 Before the settlers arrived, the Montclair area was home to the Lenape Indians.
-In the early stages of the 1700's John Speer constructed a house near the Montclair border that still exists today.
+In the early 1700s John Speer constructed a house near the Montclair border that still exists today.
 Soon other settlers established farms in the area.
 The area which is now recognized as the northern portion of Montclair was named Speertown.
-The area experienced significant economic development in 1831 due to the completion of the Morris Canal.
+It experienced significant economic development in 1831 due to the completion of the Morris Canal.

 In 1856 the railroad came to West Bloomfield.
 Over time, West Bloomfield became a commuter town and the residents eventually convinced officials at the post office to change the name to Montclair.
 In order to have an additional railroad provide service for the town, the residents secured a charter for another township and the Township of Montclair was established in 1868.
 Montclair Township experienced a significant expansion of the metropolitan area after the end of World War II.

-Presby Memorial Iris Gardens is recognized as a living museum focusing on iris flowers.
-It's considered to be the the biggest non-commercial gardens dedicated to iris flowers in the world.
+Presby Memorial Iris Gardens is recognized as a living museum featuring iris flowers.
+It's considered to be the the biggest non-commercial garden dedicated to iris flowers in the world.
 The garden was created in 1927 in tribute to Frank Presby, a prominent horticulturalist who helped to establish the American Iris Society.
 Other attractions in the area include:

 - Howard Van Vleck Arboretum